opensearch-project/sql/workbench/README.md

 - `yarn start`

-  Starts Kibana and includes this plugin.
-Kibana will be available on `localhost:5601`.
+  Starts OpenSearch Dashboards and includes this plugin.
+OpenSearch Dashboards will be available on `localhost:5601`.

 - `NODE_PATH=../../node_modules yarn test:jest`

   Runs the plugin tests.

-## Contributing to Open Distro for Elasticsearch Query Workbench
+## Contributing to OpenSearch SQL Workbench

 - Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
-- Since this is a workbench, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [workbenchs](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).
+- We welcome you to get involved in development, documentation, testing the OpenSearch SQL Workbench plugin.
+See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/sql/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/sql/issues).

 ## License